 Speak with an NCAA Academic Advisor to discuss the minimum course load requirement each term, maximum number of terms of participation, and other essential steps toward degree completion.

-Once you’ve reached out to an Academic or Career Advisor and given financial planning a thoughtful read above, try looking into these additional supports to supplement your academic planning:
+If you’ve reached out to an Academic or Career Advisor and given financial planning a go, we also recommend exploring these additional channels to help you achieve your academic goals.

 Centre for Accessible Learning (CAL)